 What is Bitcoin?

 Bitcoin is a ‘cryptocurrency’, and a ‘global payment system’.
 Don’t be alarmed by the complicated terms; a cryptocurrency is simply a digital currency that is not tied to a nation or central bank.
-Think of it as a global currency, so whereas the Great British Pound is associated with the UK economy and Bank of England, a Bitcoin is simply associated with any ‘market agent’ that wants to own it.
-The simple premise behind a Bitcoin is that if two people from different nations own a Bitcoin, then they don’t have to worry about the value of the goods and services in their respective currencies but just use Bitcoin instead, this is where the idea of a ‘global payments system comes from’.
+Think of it as a global currency, so whereas the Great British Pound is associated with the UK economy and the Bank of England, a Bitcoin is simply associated with any ‘market agent’ that wants to own it.
+The simple premise behind a Bitcoin is that if two people from different nations own a Bitcoin, then they don’t have to worry about the value of the goods and services in their respective currencies but just use Bitcoin instead, this is where the idea of a ‘global payments system comes from.

 So why has Bitcoins value increased (and decreased) dramatically?

 When we buy another currency, we are actually entering an agreement with a ‘central bank’.
-A central bank is just like any other bank but it provides financial and banking services for the government and that entire country.
+A central bank is just like any other bank but it provides financial and banking services for the government and the entire country.
 They also provide support to commercial banks which are the ones that we deal with on a regular basis like Barclays or Natwest.
-The UK’s central bank is the Bank of England and the US’s the Federal Reserve.
-They are responsible for lots of things and one of their most important functions controls the money in their countries economy.
+The UK’s central bank is the Bank of England and the US Federal Reserve.
+They are responsible for lots of things and one of their most important functions controls the money in their country’s economy.
 Along with the economic forces, a central bank is key in deciding that one pound can buy you e.g. one pint of milk.
 Central banks can use different policies to make sure that the value of the currency doesn’t fall so dramatically (sometimes they get this wrong, but that’s another story!).

-So, who is Bitcoins central bank?
+So, who is the Bitcoins central bank?

 This is the problem, Bitcoin doesn’t have a central bank, it’s not backed by anyone, and its prices are determined solely via the economic forces of the day.
 If someone has a Bitcoin and is willing to sell it, they provide a price, and other people in the market decide if it’s worth it or not.
 So when you hear that Bitcoin is a ‘decentralised cryptocurrency’ this simply means it hasn’t got a central bank to back it.